Sierra Leone enjoys preferential access to key markets

 The European Union offers full preferential access through the Everything But Arms (EBA) initiative.
 The EBA, which has been in force since March 2001, extends duty-free and quota-free access to imports of all products other than arms originating from Sierra Leone.
 The Cotonou Agreement also promotes partnership between European Union states and African, Caribbean, and Pacific Group of States.

-Access to the U.S. market is governed by the African Growth and Opportunity Act (AGOA), which offers duty-free access for a number of products until 2015.
+Access to the U.S. market is governed by the African Growth and Opportunity Act (AGOA), which offers duty-free access for a number of products now renewed until 2025.
 There is considerable potential to increase trade under AGOA.
 There is no export figure under the AOA scheme from Sierra Leone to the US Market from 2010 to date.
 For a complete list of products eligible for exports to the United States and more information on AGOA, visit www.agoa.info

 Sierra Leone joined the Economic Community of West African States (ECOWAS) in the interests of establishing a customs union and common market to promote the free movement of goods and people in West Africa.
 ECOWAS’ mission is to promote economic integration in all fields of economic activity, particularly industry, transport, telecommunications, energy, agriculture, natural resources, commerce, monetary and financial questions, social and cultural matters.